-University Policies Related to Graduate Student Teaching Assistants, Teaching Associates, and Graduate Student Research Assistants - UTDPP1075
+University Policies Related to Graduate Assistants Teaching Assistants Teaching Associates and Student Research Assistants - UTDPP1075

 Graduate programs, schools, or departments and eligible administrative units are designed to provide the opportunity for individuals to make the transition from students to professional scholars and practitioners.
-The appointment of a student as a Teaching or Research Assistant or Teaching Associate often provides a student with the necessary financial support to facilitate this transformation.
+The appointment of a graduate student as a Teaching Assistant, Research Assistant, Graduate Assistant, or Teaching Associate often provides the student with the necessary financial support to facilitate this transformation.

-Teaching and Research Assistants and Teaching Associates are enrolled, full-time graduate students taking a minimum of nine approved semester hours each regular (long) semester and must be in academic good standing each semester they are appointed.
+Teaching Assistants, Research Assistants, Graduate Assistants, and Teaching Associates are enrolled, full-time graduate students taking a minimum of nine approved semester credit hours each regular (long) semester and must be in academic good standing each semester they are appointed.
 Students holding these appointments normally are not allowed to accept outside employment.
 In those very rare cases when it is appropriate for the student to seek limited employment beyond the appointment, written permission must be obtained from both the individual’s supervisor (in accordance with UTDPP1102) as well as the Associate Dean for Graduate Studies from the appropriate School.
-Assistants and Associates are also employees of the University and are expected to meet specified teaching or research obligations and receive compensation for contributing to the teaching and/or research mission of the University.
+Assistants and Associates are also employees of the University and are expected to meet specified teaching, research, or administrative support obligations and receive compensation for contributing to the mission of the University.
 Assistants and Associates will be reviewed and assessed on their work performance on a semester-by-semester basis.
-As employees of the University, Teaching Assistant, Teaching Associate, and Research Assistant appointees, when acting in their capacity as employees, are subject to the provisions of policies and procedures relating to employment, including the provisions and requirements governing intellectual property.
+As employees of the University, Teaching Assistant, Research Assistant, Graduate Assistant, and Teaching Associate appointees, when acting in their capacity as employees, are subject to the provisions of policies and procedures relating to employment, including the provisions and requirements governing intellectual property.

 Graduate studies and assistantship responsibilities should reinforce each other.
-The appointments are intended to allow the student to gain valuable in-service experience in teaching, research, and other activities.
+The appointments are intended to allow the student to gain valuable in-service experience in teaching, research, administrative functions, and other activities.
 Research projects should ideally lead to a thesis or dissertation.
 Teaching assignments should give greater insight into a student's discipline.
 Administrative responsibilities could include research; in such cases, these duties should give a graduate student an opportunity to apply collaborative communication strategies in planning, executing, and assessing projects or to apply research concepts, practices, and methodologies when conducting institutional research.
-In all cases, a close relationship between the faculty supervisor and the student is vital to the promotion of the professional growth of the student.
+In all cases, a close relationship between the faculty or administrative supervisor and the student is vital to the promotion of the professional growth of the graduate student.

 Types of Graduate Assistantships

-- Full-time (0.5 FTE personnel appointments) Graduate Student Teaching Assistants (TA) are employed a maximum of twenty hours per week to help meet the instructional needs of the university and are paid from faculty salary funds.
-Appointments and reappointments as Teaching Assistants are subject to: the availability of financial support, satisfactory academic progress, and performance review by their academic Department on a semester by semester basis.
+- Full-time (0.5 FTE personnel appointments) Graduate Student Teaching Assistants (TAs) will be expected to devote an average of twenty hours per week to assistantship duties to help meet the instructional needs of the university.
+Appointments and reappointments as Teaching Assistants are subject to: the availability of financial support, satisfactory academic progress, and performance review by their academic program, school, or department on a semester-by-semester basis.
 In consultation with, and under the direction of, an assigned supervisor, the Teaching Assistant will aid in the teaching of one or more courses or may serve as the instructor of record.

-- Full-time (0.5 FTE personnel appointments) Graduate Student Research Assistants (RA) are employed a maximum of twenty hours per week to assist the research efforts of the faculty in a capacity that relates to the student’s educational goals.
-Research Assistants are paid from individual research awards or from externally funded contracts or grants.
-Research Assistant appointments and reappointments are subject to: the availability of financial support, satisfactory performance in and progress toward specified research assignments, and performance review on a semester by semester basis.
+- Full-time (0.5 FTE personnel appointments) Graduate Student Research Assistants (RAs) will be expected to devote an average of twenty hours per week to assistantship duties to assist the research efforts of the faculty in a capacity that relates to the student's educational goals.
+Research Assistant appointments and reappointments are subject to: the availability of financial support, satisfactory performance in and progress toward specified research assignments, and performance review on a semester-by-semester basis.
 The Principal Investigator or Project Director of the award will designate and supervise the research activities of the Research Assistant.
 Duties may include library searches, field work, laboratory experiments, and preparation of reports.
-The duties should provide an opportunity to acquire professional skills that complement his/her graduate Department and must not be for services unrelated to the student’s educational Department or be clerical in nature.
+The duties should provide an opportunity to acquire professional skills that complement his/her graduate program and must not be for services unrelated to the student's educational program, school, or department or be clerical in nature.

 Qualifications/Eligibility for Assistantship Appointments

-To be eligible for appointment as a full-time graduate Teaching or Research Assistant or Teaching Associate, students must be unconditionally admitted to a graduate Department and be enrolled full-time in a graduate Department at U. T. Dallas.
-Students appointed as graduate assistants are required to maintain academic good standing as defined in the graduate catalog.
+To be eligible for appointment as a full-time Teaching Assistant, Research Assistant, Graduate Assistant, or Teaching Associate students must be unconditionally admitted to a graduate program/school and be enrolled full-time in a graduate program/school at UT Dallas.
+Students appointed as Assistants and Associates are required to maintain academic good standing as defined in the graduate catalog.
 Students on academic probation may not be appointed to, or remain on, an assistantship.
 Exceptions may be approved by the Graduate Dean upon recommendation of the School Dean and/or the administrative supervisor.

-For teaching appointments, competency in spoken and written English is required.
+For teaching appointments, proficiency in spoken and written English is required.
 At the time of their initial appointments as Teaching Assistants or Teaching Associates, international students will be required to take an oral screening test designed to establish their English communication skill level.
-The outcome of the test will establish if the student will be required to enroll in, and subsequently pass, an English as a Second Language course (ESL) designed to prepare them for classroom duties and interactions with students.
-Students who are not excused from taking the ESL course by the Graduate Dean must pass the ESL course within two semesters of enrollment to qualify for continued appointment as a teaching assistant.
-Additional information about the screening test and the ESL course may be obtained from the Office of the Graduate Dean
+The outcome of the test will establish if the student will be required to enroll in, and subsequently pass, an English as a Second Language (ESL) course designed to prepare them for classroom duties and interactions with students.
+Students who are not excused from taking the ESL course by the Graduate Dean must pass the ESL course within two semesters of enrollment to qualify for continued appointment as a Teaching Assistant or Teaching Associate.
+Additional information about the screening test and the ESL course may be obtained from the Office of Graduate Education.

-A faculty committee in each School, Department, or Program must screen, rank, and recommend the appointment or reappointment of Teaching Assistants, Research Assistants, and Teaching Associates in that academic unit.
-Evaluation criteria for entering students must include, but not necessarily be limited to, previous academic record (degree, GPA), TOEFL scores if applicable, standardized examination scores if required by the program (GRE, GMAT), applicable teaching or work experience, letters of recommendation, and the Committee’s judgment that the student has the potential for sustained achievement in the chosen field of graduate study.
+A faculty committee in each program, school, or department must screen, rank, and recommend the appointment or reappointment of Teaching Assistants, Research Assistants, and Teaching Associates in that academic unit.
+Evaluation criteria for entering students must include, but not necessarily be limited to, previous academic record (degree, GPA), TOEFL scores if applicable, standardized examination scores if required by the program (GRE, GMAT), applicable teaching or work experience, letters of recommendation, and the Committee's judgment that the student has the potential for sustained achievement in the chosen field of graduate study.
 Eligible administrative units may follow their current personnel practices in screening, ranking, and recommending the appointment or reappointment of Graduate Assistants in consultation with faculty in the student's academic discipline.

-Reappointment of students will also require: completion of a required TA orientation training program; a demonstrated high standard of performance in the areas of assigned duties in teaching and research; and satisfactory progress toward the graduate degree.
+Reappointment of students will also require: completion of a required assistantship orientation training program; a demonstrated high standard of performance in the areas of assigned duties in teaching, research, and/or administrative support; and satisfactory progress toward the graduate degree.